Your first appointment

 Receiving your results

-The results of the hearing test are ready immediately and mapped on an audiogram.
-This chart maps the degree of hearing loss and typically takes 20 to 30 minutes to complete.
-Your audiologist will go through and explain the results to you.
+The results of the hearing test are usually recorded on an audiogram.
+This chart maps the degree of hearing loss.
+Your audiologist will explain the results to you.

 Discuss treatment options

-Whatever the results show, remember there are treatment options for all types of hearing loss to help you or your child.
-Your audiologist will advise you, but also consider other factors such as lifestyle and life stage (school, work, retirement).
+Whatever the results show, remember there are treatment options for most types of hearing loss to help you or your child.
+Your audiologist will advise you, but also consider other factors, such as lifestyle and life stage (school, work, retirement).
 Once you've covered all the options, they'll outline the next step for treatment.

 Try bone conduction hearing